 The Christian W. Klay Winery had long attracted both day trippers and corporate clients for everything from dinner theater to business meetings.
 Owner Sharon M. Klay thought she could do even more for the Fayette County economy with a better outdoor facility, and an indoor space for winter gatherings.
 She worried, though, about financing.
 “The economic climate did not make it a good time to be expanding,” she says.

 Sharon contacted The Progress Fund, which supports rural tourism and local agriculture.
 The Progress Fund loaned $182,380, and arranged financing from the state Department of Community and Economic Development of $127,475, and from the U.S. Department of Agriculture of $60,845.
-That allowed Sharon to build a new pavilion, move processing equipment to free up space for winter events, plant a half-acre lavender garden, and make improvements to the winery property.
+That allowed Sharon to build a new pavilion, restore the winery barn and parking lot, move processing equipment to free up space for winter events, plant a half-acre lavender garden, and make improvements to the winery property.